Úsov: Geography

 Úsov is located about 18 km south of Šumperk and 28 km northwest of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point, located in the territory's exclave, is at 410 m above sea level.
-The Doubravka Stream flows through the village of Úsov.
-Polický Pond is situated northwest of the village.
+The Doubravka Stream flows through the town.
+The fishpond Polický rybník is situated northwest of the town.

 History

 The first written mention of Úsov is from 1260.
 The castle was built around 1250.
-Before 1487 the lords of Vlašim modified the castle.
-In the 16th century, Úsov was in the possession of the lords of Boskovice, and in 1597 it was acquired by the House of Liechtenstein.
+Before 1487 the Lords of Vlašim modified the castle.
+In the 16th century, Úsov was in the possession of the lords of Boskovice, and in 1597 it was acquired by the Liechtenstein family.
 The Liechtensteins owned the castle until 1945.

 The castle was damaged during the Swedish occupation in 1643.
-During the rule by Hans-Adam I of Liechtenstein, in 1692–1699, it was reconstructed and partially rebuilt into a large three-storey Baroque residence, designed by Domenico Martinelli.
+During the rule by Prince Hans-Adam I of Liechtenstein, in 1692–1699, it was reconstructed and partially rebuilt into a large three-storey Baroque residence, designed by Domenico Martinelli.

-In 1852 the Moravian-Silesian Silviculture School was founded in Úsov, which operated here until 1867.
+In 1852, the Moravian-Silesian Silviculture School was founded in Úsov, which operated here until 1867.
 It was one of the oldest high schools in Moravia.

-In 1860 there were 245 houses in Úsov with 2,662 inhabitants, of whom 950 were Jewish.
+In 1860, there were 245 houses in Úsov with 2,662 inhabitants, of whom 950 were Jewish.